 16. Juliana Schroeder, University of California Berkeley: When alterations are violations: Moral outrage and punishment in response to (even minor) alterations to rituals.
 Abstract.

-17. Jamie Song, INSEAD: David vs. Goliath in the digital age: The effect of network structure and content on the adoption of cultural products.
+17. Jamie Song, INSEAD: Controversy sells?
+The effect of controversy in social media on the adoption of cultural products.
 Abstract.

 18. Katharina Lix, Stanford University: Timing differences: Temporal variation in discursive diversity and team performance.
 Abstract.